 - You may declare a goal for the session.
 Each ally may add +1 as a bonus to a skill check once.

 - You may declare a Major goal for the adventure (multiple sessions).
 Each ally may add your Leadership as a bonus to a skill check once.

 - Your pre-battle speech raises everyones hopes.
 Your first will save this encounter is at +1.

 - Reduce initiative of allies by your Leadership for the next round.

-- When you melee strike successfully on the first segment your adjacent allies in combat who are acting later in the round gain your Leadership as bonus damage.
+- When you critical a melee strike your adjacent allies in combat gain your Leadership as bonus damage this round.